 Now, for those of you who don´t know about Archbishop Óscar Romero, he was a human rights advocate who in 1980 was assassinated while celebrating mass.

-It is located on the north side of Plaza Barrios in the historic downtown area and is easy to reach.
+It is located on the north side of Plaza Barrios in the historic district area and is easy to reach.

 El Rosario Church